 Museum Nord was established in 2002 by recommendation of the Ministry of Culture with the aim to consolidate and professionalise all the public museums in these three regions, and to communicate heritage knowledge to a wider audience.
 There are three regional museums like Museum Nord in Nordland County today: Helgeland Museum (South), Nordland Museum (Middle) and Museum Nord (North).

 The work of Museum Nord concentrates on four central themes

 - Fisher-farmer society, fishing industry and marine resources

 - Mining industry

-The agency’s administration is divided in two locations: The personnel and archiving functions are located in Melbu (Hadsel), while the economy and marketing functions are located in Borg (Vestvågøy).
+The organisation’s administration is divided in two locations: The personnel and archiving departments are located in Melbu (Hadsel), while the economy and marketing departments are based in Borg (Vestvågøy).
 The main office is in Melbu.

-Museum Nord’s board comprises nine members with deputies:
+Museum Nord’s board comprises of nine members and their deputies:

 Chair: Randi Melgaard, Narvik